-- Participants provided additional support staff to help plan and control the exercise to ensure it meets their organizations' training needs and supports the interests of their constituents.
+- Participants provided additional support staff to help plan and control the exercise to ensure it met their organizations' training needs and supports the interests of their constituents.

 - The Scenario

-- Cyber Storm simulates a sophisticated cyber attack scenario.
-All "attacks" are pre-scripted and executed in a closed and secure environment, eliminating any external distress to participants' day-to-day systems during the exercise.
+- The Cyber Storm Exercise scenarios simulated a sophisticated cyber attack.
+The planning team pre-scripted all simulated attacks are executed the exercise in a closed and secure environment, eliminating any external distress to participants' day-to-day systems during the exercise.

 Scenarios may include: